a creative hands-on science and

 well as team spirit.

-and fun global robotics program that ignites an enthusiasm for discovery,
+global robotics program that ignites an enthusiasm for discovery, science,

-science, and technology in kids ages 9 to 14.
-The name of the game is Smart
+and technology in kids ages 9 to 14.
+The name of the game is Smart Move,

-Move, which gives the students first-hand experience in getting a
+which gives the students first-hand experience in getting a sensor-equipped

-sensor-equipped vehicle (the robot) to gain access to places and things,
+vehicle (the robot) to gain access to places and things, while avoiding or

 Undersea Technology Apprentice Program